CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 Must maintain current NBCRNA certification

+In context.
 Maryland does not require general CE for RN license renewal.
-Compared to neighboring states, Pennsylvania requires 30 hours, while Delaware requires 30 hours.
+Compared with neighbors, Pennsylvania requires 30 hours, while Delaware requires 30 hours.
 As a Nurse Licensure Compact state, Maryland allows nurses to practice across state lines with a multistate license.

-Be prepared if Maryland audits your CE compliance.
+Be ready if Maryland audits your CE compliance.

 (410) 585-1900